IdRatherBeCoding/sparse_cnn/README.md

 # sparse_cnn
-A sparse CNN implementation in TensorFlow
+A for-fun implementation of a CNN for sparse inputs.
+Please see [this notebook](https://github.com/IdRatherBeCoding/sparse_cnn/blob/master/sparse_cnn.ipynb) for a description and toy application.